crimssel1/1-Big-Every-Step/README.md

 ## Other
 - [ ] Make teleporting when falling below map server sided rather than client sided, fixes the issue when you are too far away for stuff to be rendered on the client.
 - [ ] If the player that joins never played before show "@... joined the game for the first time!"

+## Bugs
+- [ ] A few of the multiplier prices in the button and the buying prompt price are not the same.